Business-Growth

 Know Your Market and Play to Your Strengths

-Your ideal client might not be the same as your competitor’s.
+Your ICP (Ideal Client Profile) might not be the same as your competitor’s.
 Maybe you specialize in boutique e-commerce brands or local manufacturing support.
-The more clearly you define your niche, the easier it is to create services and pricing that hit the mark.
+The more you define your niche, the easier it is to create services and pricing that hit the mark.

 Ask yourself: